kshithijiyer/MyNotes/README.md

 # MyNotes
-This is a repository where I'll upload all my notes which can be helpful for anyone and everyone who want's help.
+This is a repository where I'll upload all my notes which can be helpful for anyone and everyone who needs help.
 It will have all the notes of all the topics.

 ## Author
 [Kshithij Iyer](https://www.linkedin.com/in/kshithij-iyer/)